 David J. Chard

 David J. Chard, PhD, is dean of Boston University Wheelock College of Education & Human Development.
-He was previously president of Wheelock College before its merger with Boston University.
-Prior to that, Dr. Chard served as dean of the Annette Caldwell Simmons School of Education and Human Development at Southern Methodist University (SMU), where he created a strategic vision focused on undergraduate and graduate programs built on evidence-based practices.
+Previously, Dr. Chard was president of Wheelock College before its merger with Boston University.
+He was also founding dean of the Simmons School of Education and Human Development at SMU in Dallas, Texas.

 PhD, Special Education, University of Oregon

 BS, Mathematics and Chemistry Education, Central Michigan University